gotchoices/MyCHIPs/doc/Protocol.md

 If there was a single, giant database of all the tallies in the world, this would not be such a difficult task.
 A central-planning algorithm could simply determine the most efficient lift pathway and create the required chits on all the applicable tallies in a single, consistent, atomic transaction.

-But MyCHIPs is purposely designed as a distributed, de-centralized system.
+But MyCHIPs is purposely designed as a <a href="https://blockchainengineer.com/centralized-vs-decentralized-vs-distributed-network/">fully distributed</a> system.
 The intent is, no single database will contain knowledge of the whole network.
 Ideally, databases will only contain information about the *local* entities they host and other *foreign* entities their local users are directly connected to by tallies.
 Even then, information about foreign entities will be kept as limited as possible.